 SLEEP: THE LOST FRONTIER

-Most parents with Diabetes haven't had much sleep since the date of their child's diagnosis.
+Most parents who have a child with T1D haven't had much sleep since the date of their child's diagnosis.
 For the patient and the family, sleep drops on the priority list almost immediately as carb counting, insulin dosing, and glucose monitoring takes precedent.

 Sleep is just as important as any other health-related effort, but changing habits takes focused effort, and sometimes the tradeoffs are hard to give up.
 It is a component of T1D management that can be changed and addressed immediately with no prescription or intricate calculations required.
 With just 7 hours of sleep, you will find more of your BG tests in range the following day, which means you'll require less insulin, have more energy, feel better and be less hungry.

 Dealing with the challenges of chronic disease, sleep is often elusive, especially for parents of T1Ds.
 Some tips to try to squeeze in more Zzzzzzzs include: